 WEEKLY FISHING REPORT

-PANFISH: Crappies, bluegills and perch.
-Fish 10 feet of water or less in and around remaining weeds.
-The perch are tight to bottom, with the crappies and bluegills suspending.
-Use a chunk of crawler, crappie minnow, or a micro-plastic on a jig or under a slip bobber.
-All day action and the bite is good to excellent.
+PANFISH: The panfish are gorging themselves on mayflies in 15 feet of water or less in and around weeds, weed or break edges.
+The perch are tight to bottom, with the crappies and gills suspending up and down the water column.
+Use a crappie minnow, chunk of crawler, or a micro plastic on a jig or under a slip bobber.
+All day action and the bite is good.